The Prague City Guide | All You Need To Know About Prague

-For a chilling reminder of the Cold War’s shadow – and some powerful context for the Velvet Revolution – visit the Museum of Communism and the Convent of St Agnes, the oldest Gothic compound in Old Town.
+For a chilling reminder of the Cold War’s shadow – and some powerful context for the Velvet Revolution – we recommend you to visit, the Museum of Communism and the Convent of St Agnes, the oldest Gothic compound in Old Town, in this Prague Travel Guide.
 Head out to the Old Town Square, where you will find the Old Town Clock Tower and the Astronomical Clock, which has been going on since 1410, showing the walk of the Apostles and the figure of Death every hour.

-Also check out Petřín hill, topped by the 1891 Czech Jubilee memorial the Mirror Maze and the Eiffel-inspired Petřín View Tower, and, of course, the postcard-perfect Charles Bridge – although it can be a bit too popular, so best to visit at dawn or late at night or go upstream one bridge to the newly refurbished island Střelecký ostrov for a grand riverside idyll.
+Also check out Petřín hill, topped by the 1891 Czech Jubilee memorial the Mirror Maze and the Eiffel-inspired Petřín View Tower, and, of course, the postcard-perfect Charles Bridge – although it can be a bit too crowded, so best to visit at dawn or late at night or go upstream one bridge to the newly refurbished island Střelecký ostrov for a grand riverside idyll.

 Don’t miss out unique attractions like Prague Castle, Jewish District and Lennon Wall, which is a graffiti wall, dating back to the Communism Era, honouring John Lennon’s message of peace.